 Sepsis is when the immune system responds to an infection by attacking the body's own organs and tissues.
 The infection can originate in many body parts, including the lungs, intestines, urinary tract, or skin.

-Sepsis occurs when a serious infection causes the body's normal reaction to infection to go into overdrive.
-With sepsis, bacteria and the toxins they create cause changes in a person's body temperature, heart rate, and blood pressure, and can result in dysfunction of the body's organs.
+Sepsis causes the body's normal reaction to infection to go into overdrive.
+Bacteria from the infection and the toxins they create can change a person's body temperature, heart rate, and blood pressure, and prevent the body's organs from working properly.

-Sepsis can be frightening because it can lead to serious complications that affect the kidneys, lungs, brain, and hearing, and can even cause death.
+Sepsis may lead to serious complications that affect the kidneys, lungs, brain, and heart, and can even cause death.
 Sepsis can affect people of any age, but is more common in:

 - infants under 3 months, whose immune systems haven't developed enough to fight off overwhelming infections

 - people with chronic medical conditions

 - those whose immune systems are compromised from conditions such as HIV or cancer

 If your infant is less than 3 months old, has a rectal temperature of 100.4ºF (38ºC), seems lethargic, irritable, uninterested in eating, having difficulty breathing or appears ill, take your baby to see a doctor immediately.

 In older babies and children, symptoms may include a fever, irritability, difficulty breathing, and lethargy.
 A child may also seem irritable, confused, have trouble breathing, have a rash, appear ill, or may complain that his or her heart feels like it's racing.
 Call your doctor right away if your child has these symptoms.